philph01/Cola-Basic-Sales-Dashboard/README.md

 - Matrix for price per unit and operating profit
 - Slider Filter to change dates

-Credit goes to <a href="https://www.youtube.com/@KenjiExplains">KenjiExplains channel</a> for the dataset and tutorial.
+Credits to <a href="https://www.youtube.com/@KenjiExplains">KenjiExplains channel</a> for the dataset and tutorial.
+Check out his page for more.

 Screenshot of the Dashboard:
 ![Alt text](/screenshots/screenshot1.png?raw=true "Optional Title")